Pull Your Own Wagon

 Hi, I'm Gertrude (Gertie) and

 here I am soon after I was taken in by my new family.
-I had already gained some weight and was so happy to get my own bed.
+I already gained some weight and was so happy to get my own bed.

 As my confidence grew, I became my own boss of me.
 Every once in a while the bully still picks on me.
 Once I unloaded my wagon that was filled with scary things and loaded it up with feeling good, thinking good things, and having fun, I decided to help all those out there that have had bad things happen or have bullies pick on them.